wordofwarning/wordofwarning.org/spring-summer-2012/WARN007/index.md

 venue: Contact
 dateline: Thurs 3 May /Fri 4 May /Sat 5 May, 7:30pm
 ticketprice: booking coming soon
-parnters: "A hÅb, Contact, Dance Initiative Greater Manchester and Live at LICA co-production."
+partners: "A hÅb, Contact, Dance Initiative Greater Manchester and Live at LICA co-production."

 ---